byronpendason/byronpendason.github.io/young_penda.md

 Penda drew his seax[^seax] from his cloak, and pointed it at the monster.

-[^seax]: A *seax* is the Old English word for a weapon that was either a short sword or really long knife (depending upon your perspective) that was a popular weapon among the Anglo-Saxons.

 The monster began to laugh.
 "I am an ettin[^ettin], one of the first sons of Gymm[^gymm]!
 My skin cannot be pierced by any human-made weapon[^weapon]."

-[^ettin]: My conception of an ettin (Old English *eoten*, plural *eotenas*) is based mainly upon the Norse cognate *jötunn*, as our examples in Old English sources doesn't really give us anything to work off of.

-[^gymm]: Gymm (pronounced like *yimm*, rhyming with modern English *him*) is one of two Old English reconstructed cognates of the Norse Ymir.
-The other OE reconstruction is Gyme.

-[^weapon]: Human weapons being unable to penetrate ettin skin is derived from the Old English poem *Beowulf*, where human weapons were ineffective against both Grendel and his mother.

 Penda just smiled.
 "This seax is no human sword; it was forged by Wayland the Smith for my ancestor Icel!"